Locations:

 How are uric acid stones diagnosed?

-• Blood tests: A blood test can detect too much uric acid or calcium in your blood.
-These tests can also suggest or rule out other conditions that may be causing your symptoms.
+• Blood tests.
+Blood tests can detect too much uric acid or calcium in your blood.
+They can also suggest or rule out other conditions that may be causing your symptoms.

-• Urine test: Your provider may ask you to do a 24-hour urine test.
-You collect your urine over 24 hours so your provider can test it for calcium and uric acid.
+• Pee test (urinalysis).
+A provider may ask you to do a 24-hour urinalysis.
+You collect your pee over 24 hours, and then, your provider will test it for uric acid and calcium.

-• Imaging: You may need a CT scan or ultrasound to find uric acid stones in your urinary tract.
-These imaging scans can help find even small stones.
-Usually, providers don’t use abdominal X-rays because they may miss smaller stones.
+• Imaging tests.
+A CT scan or ultrasound can locate uric acid stones in your urinary system.
+Imaging tests can even find small stones.
+Providers usually don’t use abdominal X-rays because they may miss smaller stones.

-• Stone analysis: You may need to urinate using a special strainer to catch any stones you pass.
-Your provider will send the stone to a laboratory for analysis to figure out what type of kidney stone it is.
-Analyzing the stone helps your provider determine the cause and how you can prevent it from happening again.
+• Stone analysis.
+You may need to pee into a special strainer to catch any stones that you pee out (pass).
+The provider will send the stone to a lab for analysis to figure out what type of stone it is.
+Analyzing the stone helps your provider determine the cause and how you can prevent stones from developing again.

 Management and Treatment

 Small stones (less than 7 millimeters in diameter) may pass on their own.
 It can take up to three weeks to pass.
-Even if the stones pass on their own, it’s still important to talk to your provider so you can prevent stones from forming again.
+But even if a stone passes on its own, it’s still important to talk to a healthcare provider so you can prevent uric acid stones from forming again.

-The most important step in uric acid stone treatment is drinking plenty of water to:
+The most important step in treating uric acid stones is to drink plenty of water.
+Drinking lots of water:

-• Reduce the concentration of minerals in urine.
-Fluids dissolve the minerals, allowing them to leave your body through urine.
+• Reduces the concentration of minerals in your pee.
+Fluids dissolve minerals, allowing them to leave your body through your pee.

-• Encourage you to pee often, which flushes away materials that may form stones.
+• Encourages you to pee often, which flushes away minerals that can form stones.

-Providers recommend that you drink enough to produce about 2.5 liters of urine.
-To produce that much urine, you need to drink a little more than 2.5 liters of fluid.
+Providers recommend that you drink enough fluids to produce about 2.5 liters (2.6 quarts) of pee.
+To produce that much pee, you need to drink about 3 liters (3.1 quarts) of fluid per day.
 That’s because you lose fluid through sweating or exercise.
-Aim for drinking about 3 liters (or about 3.1 quarts) of fluids per day.

-Although drinking any fluid counts, it’s best to drink water.
-Your provider may prescribe medications as well to make the urine less acidic.
+Although drinking any fluid is important, it’s best to drink water.

 Will I need surgery for uric acid stones?

-• Do not pass after four to six weeks.
+• Doesn’t pass after four to six weeks.

-Treatment options include minimally invasive or noninvasive techniques:
+Surgical treatment options include minimally invasive or noninvasive techniques, including:

-• Shockwave lithotripsy: This noninvasive procedure uses high-energy sound waves to break up the stones.
-Shockwave lithotripsy does not use an incision and nothing enters your body.
+• Extracorporeal shock wave lithotripsy.
+This is a noninvasive procedure that uses high-energy sound waves to break up the stones.
+There isn’t a cut (incision), and nothing enters your body.

-• Ureteroscopy: During a ureteroscopy, your provider inserts an endoscope (a thin tube) through the ureter, the tube that leads from each kidney to the bladder.
-The provider removes the stone using a tiny basket.
-In some cases, the provider can break the stone into smaller pieces using a laser, and then remove the pieces.
+• Ureteroscopy.
+A provider inserts a long, thin tool (endoscope) through your urethra into your affected ureter.
+Then, the surgeon removes the stone using a tiny basket.
+In some cases, they can break the stone using a laser and then remove the pieces.

-• Percutaneous nephrolithotomy (PCNL): Providers use PCNL for larger stones.
-A surgeon makes a small incision in your back to access the kidney.
-They either remove the stone or break it up first and then remove it.
+• Percutaneous nephrolithotomy (PCNL).
+Providers use PCNL for larger stones.
+A surgeon makes a small incision in your back to access your kidney.
+They’ll either remove the stone or break it up first and then remove it.

-Your provider will send the stone or pieces of the stone to a lab for analysis.
+After the procedure, the provider will send the stone or stone pieces to a lab for analysis.

 Prevention